btuprotocol/BTU.js/documentation/BTU-Plugin.md

 ### Domain restriction

-If your website is available with several domain names, and you need the wallet connection to be possible with only one of them, (e.g. if you want the users sharing the link to your website to earns the cashback instead of the final user,) you may explicit the domain names where the dappbar has to be displayed, by listing them in the "data-restrict-domain" attribute, separated by commas:
+If your website is available with several domain names, and you need the wallet connection to be possible with only one of them, (e.g. if you want the users sharing the link to your website to earns the cashback instead of the final user,) you may explicitly specicify the domain names where the dappbar has to be displayed, by listing them in the "data-restrict-domain" attribute, separated by commas:
 ```
 <div id="btu-placeholder" data-restrict-domain="<list of domain to restrict the dappbar to>"></div>
 ```